cdrani/site/clddjhkzi00020albdbh9h6wq.md

 ---

-LAMP (Linux Apache MySQL PHP, Perl, or Python) is a web stack with the following open-source technology:
+LAMP (Linux Apache MySQL PHP, Perl, or Python) is a web stack with the following open-source technologies:

 Linux - Operating System